canemdormienti/Opencore-Opencanopy-Themes/README.md

 3 - Go to /EFI/OC/Resources/Image/.

-4 - Create a folder named canemdormienti.
+4 - Create a folder named **canemdormienti**.

-5 - Inside that folder create another one named CPK.
+5 - Inside that folder create another one named **CPK**.

 6 - It now looks like this:

  - /EFI/OC/Resources/Image/Acidanthera/Chardonnay
  - /EFI/OC/Resources/Image/Acidanthera/GoldenGate
  - /EFI/OC/Resources/Image/Acidanthera/Syrah
- - /EFI/OC/Resources/Image/canemdormienti/**CPK**
+ - /EFI/OC/Resources/Image/**canemdormienti**/**CPK**

 7 - Copy the .icns from the downloaded archive >>> OpenCore-OpenCanopy-Themes-main/CPK/Resource/Image/*.icns and paste it in the newly created **CPK** folder.
-Those are the basic .icns for the theme to work correctly.
+Those are the basic icns for the theme to work correctly.

-8 - Icns for use with the Flavour system are also included (macOS versions, Recovery, Time Machine, Windows versions, GNU/Linux Distros).
+8 - Icns for use with the Flavours system are also included (macOS versions, Recovery, Time Machine, GNU/Linux Distros, Windows versions).

 Some of the backgrounds were taken from here: